rfshawness/medical-paper-abstract-segmentation/README.md

-# medical-paper-summarizer
+# medical-paper-abstract segmentation
-Fine-Tuning an LLM for Medical Paper Summarization
+Fine-Tuning a Language Model for Medical Abstract Segmentation